Paulanerus/ArgParser/README.md

 # ArgParser

-ArgParser is a simple, single header-only C++20 library to parse command like input.
+ArgParser is a simple, single header-only C++17 library to parse command like input.
 Similar in functionality to tools like [cargo](https://doc.rust-lang.org/stable/cargo/), the Rust package manager.
 It started as a testing project and after some development I thought that someone could use this as well.

-This library was tested on Windows (MSCV) and GNU/Linux (GCC), with additional checking on GNU/Linux with [Valgrind](https://valgrind.org/)
+This library was tested on Windows (MSCV) and GNU/Linux (GCC, Clang), with additional checking on GNU/Linux with [Valgrind](https://valgrind.org/)

 ## Examples